West Burnside Safety Improvements

 This project will implement the Preferred Alternative Design developed in the West Burnside Multimodal Study, improving pedestrian and bicycle access across W Burnside at 18th & 19th, as well as access to TriMet.
 New crosswalks, bike lanes, and vehicle turn lanes will be installed on NW 18th & 19th.
 Construction is scheduled to begin in 2018.
 See the current design here.

 - I-405 Crossing Improvements on W Burnside and NW Couch

 Pedestrian crossings improvements across I-405 on W Burnside and NW Couch are funded via the Downtown I-405 Pedestrian Safety and Operational Improvements project.
 The projects involve new marked crossings, curb extensions, and traffic signal upgrades.
 The project was conceived during the 2012 Pearl District Access and Circulation Plan.
-Construction is anticipated in 2018/2019.
+Construction is anticipated in 2019.
 For more info including an updated map showing the latest project design reflecting public input, see the project webpage.